tonyito/use-state-plus/README.md

     )
 ```

-You can also use methods included in useState+ to manipulate multiple values in state like this:
+You can also use methods included in useState+ to control multiple variables in state like this:

 ```tsx